 Products and services provided by an organisation should be usable by all to the greatest extent possible.
-Thus $organisations \, should \, ensure \, that \, their \, products/\, services \, meets \, universal \, accessibility \, benchmarks \, so \, that \, they \, are \, the interpretation of the ensure and the ensure ens$ accessible by people with different types of disabilities.
+Thus organisations should ensure that their products/ services meets universal accessibility benchmarks so that they are accessible by people with different types of disabilities.
 The questions in this component focus on this key aspect and cover three sub-components: Product/ Service Development; Accessibility of Products & Services; and Accessibility in the Supply Chain.

-Which of the following is applicable to your organisation with regard to development of inclusive and acc products/services?
-Please select the option/s applicable to your organisation. essible eeds of PwDs are not considered at product/service development stage eeds of PwDs are considered informally or on a case-to-case basis at product/service development stage wD specific product/ service needs are considered and embedded into products/services only after evelopment of primary product/ service ne organisation has a written policy to make PwD accessible products /services at the development stage &D, products/ services development team engages with stakeholders representing PwDs during roduct/ service development to make them more accessible to PwDs ne organisation reviews its policy and strategy at least once in three years to address the state of concessibility of products and services and action to be taken to make them more inclusive during roduct/ service development stage ne organisation has adopted international standards (ISO/IEC Guide 71:2014) for considering ccessibility requirements, directly or indirectly, in products, services or built environments used by wDs during development stage thers (please specify) Does your organisation make products/ services that are PwD accessible?
-Please select the option/s applic your organisation. able to ne organisation does not sell any products or service that are accessible by PwDs roducts are however manufactured/ services are provided only on a need basis, i.e. based on specific rders artially accessible products: The organisation manufactures and sells products which have only some atures that make them PwD accessible or are usable by persons with only certain types of disabilities rochures / pamphlets for sale of products and services are PwD user friendly to enable conscious and formed purchase decisions
+Which of the following is applicable to your organisation with regard to development of inclusive and access products/services?
+Please select the option/s applicable to your organisation. eeds of PwDs are not considered at product/service development stage eeds of PwDs are considered informally or on a case-to-case basis at product/service development stage wD specific product/ service needs are considered and embedded into products/services only after evelopment of primary product/ service he organisation has a written policy to make PwD accessible products /services at the development stage &D, products/ services development team engages with stakeholders representing PwDs during roduct/ service development to make them more accessible to PwDs he organisation reviews its policy and strategy at least once in three years to address the state of ccessibility of products and services and action to be taken to make them more inclusive during roduct/ service development stage he organisation has adopted international standards (ISO/IEC Guide 71:2014) for considering ccessibility requirements, directly or indirectly, in products, services or built environments used by wDs during development stage thers (please specify) Does your organisation make products/ services that are PwD accessible?
+Please select the option/s applicable your organisation. he organisation does not sell any products or service that are accessible by PwDs roducts are however manufactured/ services are provided only on a need basis, i.e. based on specific rders artially accessible products: The organisation manufactures and sells products which have only some eatures that make them PwD accessible or are usable by persons with only certain types of disabilities rochures / pamphlets for sale of products and services are PwD user friendly to enable conscious and informed purchase decisions

 The organisation manufactures PwD usable products/ offers services (with audio, Braille, visual, etc. features), for which the PwD does not require external support Products / services are compatible with available assistive technologies/ devices, or such technologies/ devices are made available to the consumer for improving PwD accessibility of products / services Others (please specify) 28.
 How does your organisation ensure PwD accessibility in the supply chain?
-Please select the options appl your organisation. icable to The organisation's supply chain policy does not have direct reference to accessibility standards for suppliers/vendors, but gives preference to suppliers / vendors who are willing to increase accessibility towards PwDs Supply chain policy has direct reference on accessibility standards of vendors and suppliers Promotes Dealers/ Vendors who incorporate/ agree to incorporate accessibility features in their infrastructure facilities (both physical and virtual) Signed undertakings are obtained from vendors/ dealers that their infrastructural facilities (both physical and virtual) are accessible All major dealers/vendors are assessed at least once in three years on international accessibility standards (physical, virtual and product/services) as applicable Others (please specify) None of the above 29.
-Please describe your organisation's approach towards inclusiveness and accessibility of PwDs which are not in any of the questions above : covered
+Please select the options appropriation. olicable to The organisation's supply chain policy does not have direct reference to accessibility standards for suppliers/vendors, but gives preference to suppliers / vendors who are willing to increase accessibility towards PwDs Supply chain policy has direct reference on accessibility standards of vendors and suppliers Promotes Dealers/ Vendors who incorporate/ agree to incorporate accessibility features in their infrastructure facilities (both physical and virtual) Signed undertakings are obtained from vendors/ dealers that their infrastructural facilities (both physical and virtual) are accessible All major dealers/vendors are assessed at least once in three years on international accessibility standards (physical, virtual and product/services) as applicable Others (please specify) None of the above 29.
+Please describe your organisation's approach towards inclusiveness and accessibility of PwDs which are no in any of the questions above ot covered